VaibhaviRG/Project-self/Recommender System/README.md

 ## References
 - TMDB API: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

+## Conclusion
+This content-based recommender system provides a straightforward yet effective way to suggest movies based on their content similarity.
+It leverages various features from the TMDB dataset and uses text vectorization and cosine similarity to find and recommend similar movies.

 ### Note:
 Ensure that you have obtained necessary API keys for accessing the TMDB API and replace '5e54d32cea9babe067426415800b253e' with your own API key in the code.